usnistgov/multibag-py/docs/multibag-profile-spec.md

                       All remaining values associated with a given field name then over-ride all previous values with the same name.
-Tag data with names not previously encountered in this process are added to aggregated tag data.  </li>
+Tag data with names not previously encountered in this process are added to the aggregated tag data.  </li>
                  <li> After the data from the last bag (the Head Bag)
                       has been merged, all tag data from the excepted list